 The Dynatrace AI causation engine, Davis, relies on high data quality and fidelity.
-The main source of the data are the captured PurePaths.
-To analyze the collected data, Davis has to be sure that the data quality meets a certain level, meaning that all services, methods, timings, properties, and so on have been correctly captured and transmitted.
+The main source of the data are the captured PurePath traces.
+To analyze the collected data, Davis has to be sure that its quality meets a certain standard, meaning that all services, methods, timings, properties, and so on have been correctly captured and transmitted.

 Consequences of missing data

-In case the correct service can be determined, PurePaths with diagnostic messages are listed on the service's PurePaths page, along with all other PurePaths related to the service.
+In case the correct service can be determined, PurePath traces with diagnostic messages are listed on the service's PurePaths page, along with all other PurePath traces related to the service.

-PurePaths for which a related service can't be determined, for example, due to missing service name or type, are listed as Unexpected services in the list of services of the process where PurePaths have been captured.
+PurePath traces for which a related service can't be determined, for example, because of a missing service name or type, are listed as Unexpected services in the list of services of the process for which PurePaths have been captured.

 Unexpected services may be caused by network issues (data lost in transition) or by abrupt termination of the process (restart or scaling).